-Parameter Use to Allow Unencrypted Passwords = value Control the use of unencrypted passwords.
-This parameter provides for backward compatibility with networks services that do not support encrypted passwords in the NetWare authentication protocol.
-Supported values: ON, OFF Default: OFF We strongly recommend that you retain the default OFF setting.
-NetWare 3.1 x and later versions support encrypted passwords.
-If servers on your network run earlier versions of NetWare, set the value of this parameter to ON.
-Warning: Because the use of unencrypted (plaintext) passwords represents a significant security risk, you should update your servers, utilities, print servers and NetWare clients to versions that support encrypted passwords.
-If you cannot update or upgrade to a newer version and are willing to assume the security risk, use the ON setting.
-New Service Process Wait Time = number Specify how long the system should wait to make an allocation when it receives a request for another service process.
-Supported values: 0.3 second to 20 seconds Default: 2.2 seconds
+Parameter Use to Allow Unencrypted Passwords value Control the use of unencrypted passwords.
+This parameter provides for backward compatibility with network services that do not support encrypted passwords in the NetWare authentication protocol.
+Supported values: On, OffDefault: Off We strongly recommend that you retain the default Off setting.
+NetWare $3.1x$ and later versions support encrypted passwords.
+If servers on your network run earlier versions of NetWare, set the value of this parameter to On.
+Warning: Because the use of unencrypted (plaintext) passwords represents a significant security risk, you should update your servers, utilities, print servers, and NetWare clients to versions that support encrypted passwords.
+If you cannot update or upgrade to a newer version and are willing to assume the security risk, use the On setting.
+Owning NLM: server.nlm